 RADIUS (Remote Authentication Dial In User Service) is a networking protocol that provides centralized Authentication, Authorization and Accounting for users connecting to a wired or wireless secure network.
 When a client connects to a wired network access switch or to a wireless network access point, before access is granted, valid credentials (user and password) must be provide by the user to the network device.
 This device validates the user credentials communicating with an Authentication Server.
 The Authentication Server checks the credentials and responds to the network device accepting or rejecting the user and optionally providing information about the privileges that should been assigned to the user.
 Clients authenticates to the network using the 802.1x protocol.
 Network devices validates user credentials using the RADIUS protocol.

 EAPTest simulates both the client and the network access device communicating with the Authentication Server providing a real time graphical view of the RADIUS messages interchanged with the Authentication Server.
-RADIUS attributes contained in the messages are shown, including information about the Digital Certificates received from the server for TLS, TTLS and PEAP methods.
+RADIUS attributes contained in the messages are shown, including EAP message, TLS establishment and Digital Certificates received from the server.

 Information about the type of network access such as access device, wireless network or location are sent to the Authentication Server through attributes contained in the RADIUS messages.